Strategies, research, industry trends — your pulse on the marketplace

 Customer support

 E-commerce sales, including mobile purchases, are increasing at a higher rate than brick-and-mortar sales for U.S. consumers.
-More consumers are drawn to online shopping each year because of the convenience and ability to browse, discover, and compare brands and products easily.
+More consumers are drawn to online shopping each year because speed, convenience, helpful employees and friendly service are top priorities for shoppers.

-Successful customer support empowers customers to solve problems themselves without escalation, and when issues require intervention, it entails fast and effective service.
+Successful customer support empowers customers to solve problems themselves without escalation.
+When issues require intervention, it entails fast and effective service.
 The result is happy customers and better performance for brands.
 Customer support that mitigates problems leads to increased customer acquisition and loyalty.

 Omnichannel marketing